 In the 18th-century these grounds were where the family took evening strolls and enjoyed picnics.
-They contained many rare, exotic and unusual plants sourced from all over the world.
-These plants were discovered by plant hunters who were well travelled.
-Why not wander down our Plant Hunter Path?
+They contained many rare, exotic and unusual plants sourced from all over the world discovered by plant hunters who were widely travelled.